-One reason for the funding difficulty is that many donors have recognized the importance of supporting social accountability practices, but instead of doing so through global programmes have charged their country offices to take this up (or, in the case of the World Bank's new Global Program for Social Accountability, have opened grant programs designed to support developing country partners only).
-Those offices are looking to support national NGOs or national programmes of international NGOs.
+One reason for the funding difficulty is that many donors have recognized the importance of supporting social accountability practices, but instead of doing so through global programs have charged their country offices to take this up (or, in the case of the World Bank's new Global Program for Social Accountability, have opened grant programs designed to support developing country partners only).
+Those offices are looking to support national NGOs or national programs of international NGOs.
 Since PTF doesn't have country offices it is effectively cut out of these sources.
-While this may not be a disadvantage to the larger PTF partners, who are well able to handle donor funds directly (building on the experience of their PTF-funded projects) a number of the smaller partners (such as the Mongolian NGOs and UENO and INFOC in Uganda) have stressed to the FE that they would much prefer to retain PTF as the funding intermediary because they trust it and greatly value the careful advice PTF gives them in the design and implementation of their projects.
+While this may not be a disadvantage to the larger PTF partners, who are well able to handle donor funds directly (building on the experience of their PTF-funded projects) a number of the smaller partners (such as the Mongolian NGOs and UENO in Uganda) have stressed to the FE that they would much prefer to retain PTF as the funding intermediary because they trust it and greatly value the careful advice PTF gives them in the design and implementation of their projects.
 Rightly or wrongly, they have more confidence in the objectivity of a grant scheme run by a known and trusted international NGO than they do of one run by a national NGO, in a country where the NGO sector is characterized by "tribal groupings".

-It is still to be hoped that PTF will secure sufficient grant-funding (either from new sources or perhaps from a reassessment of DFID's unfortunate decision not to renew the GTF) to enable it to keep up and even expand its program, since PTF's reputation has become solid in certain niche fields.
+It is still to be hoped that PTF will secure sufficient grant-funding to enable it to keep up and even expand its program, since PTF's reputation has become solid in certain niche fields.

-- Document more systematically the long-term impact of PTF-financed projects to show not just the immediate returns from well-planned social accountability exercises but also the virtuous circle of success breeding renewed civic determination; this analysis, if widely and effectively disseminated, could help build a stronger case for donor funding of PTF. - As well as continuing to seek funding from all donors, foundations and international NGOs who are interested in governance, consider establishing a European office to facilitate fundraising from European funding sources. - Enter dialogue with DFID about the possibility of renewing the GTF; rather than seeking a bilateral meeting with the Secretary of State, it might be more effective to work jointly with a group of GTF grant-holders who are similar to PTF in being niche NGOs operating in a range of countries and are too small to have designated offices in those countries. - Discuss with partners in some countries the possibility of mounting a joint funding proposal to country offices of donors (including donor consortia) who prioritize governance reform.
+- Document more systematically the long-term impact of PTF-financed projects to show not just the immediate returns from well-planned social accountability exercises but also the virtuous circle of success breeding renewed civic determination; this analysis, if widely and effectively disseminated, could help build a stronger case for donor funding of PTF. - As well as continuing to seek funding from new donors, consider establishing a European office to facilitate fundraising from European funding sources. - Discuss with partners in some countries the possibility of mounting a joint funding proposal to country offices of donors (including donor consortia) who prioritize governance reform.

-Box 7.
+Box 9.
 Illustration of Sustainability - Textbook Watch in Philippines

 Government Watch has been scrutinizing the printing and supply of textbooks to schools for several years, with \$100,000 of PTF funding and in partnership with the Boy and Girl Scouts.
 Helped by Coca Cola, this citizens' vigilance has stopped many examples of malpractice (including the loss of 40% of textbooks during the distribution process).
-As a result, the cost per textbook has been reduced by an impressive 55% (resulting in savings of about \$3.6M/yr) and the average time taken from agreeing a textbook to actual delivery to schools has been reduced from 24 months to 9 months.
+As a result, the cost per textbook has been reduced by an impressive 55% (resulting in savings of about \$3.6M/year) and the average time taken from agreeing a textbook to actual delivery to schools has been reduced from 24 months to 9 months.

-After many years of this programme, the gains have been consolidated.
+After many years of this program, the gains have been consolidated.
 Government has agreed new processes including unbundling of the textbook cycle into three separate contracts (for preparation, printing and delivery) and this is working much better.
 Even the printers prefer the simpler bidding process.
 G-Watch now feels it can leave this issue with relatively light CSO monitoring, at least for now, and shift to monitoring the much large school building and school furniture supply.